 - Plant the Marginata vines in the soil mix.

-- In the end, add some water and fertilizer to the Marginata plant’s soil.
+- In the end, add water and fertilizer to the Marginata plant’s soil.

-The Dracaena Marginata plant gives rise to beautiful tiny white flowers that produce a pleasant fragrance.
+The Dracaena marginata plant creates beautiful tiny white flowers that fragrance pleasantly.
 The plant also forms circular yellow-orange berries.
 However, usually, when grown indoors, the flowers and berries do not appear.